stefanbohacek/MyColorPalettes/README.md

 }
 ```

 You can see an example page on http://fourtonfish.com/my-color-palettes/.
 You can search through your collection by palette name, tags and the optional color names.
-On the page above, try  to search for _favorite_, _bright_ or _jet black.
+On the page above, try  to search for _favorite_, _bright_ or _jet black_.

 This really is a very simple tool.
 If there is enough interest and time, I would like to turn this into a more advanced app with user-friendly palette editor, ability to arrange the palettes and more.